Purandhara Dasa Aradhana 2026, Tirumala–Tirupati: Three Sacred Days of Music, Bhakti, Unity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the aim of the Aradhana?
+What is the spiritual focus of the three-day Aradhana?